Ben Ferencz: Later years

 On March 16, 2012, in another letter to the editor of The New York Times, Ferencz hailed the International Criminal Court's conviction of Thomas Lubanga as "a milestone in the evolution of international criminal law".

 In April 2017, the municipality of The Hague announced the naming of the footpath next to the Peace Palace the Benjamin Ferenczpad ("Benjamin Ferencz Path"), calling him "one of the figureheads of international justice".
-The city's Deputy Mayor Saskia Bruines (International Affairs) traveled to Washington to symbolically present the street sign to Ferencz.
+The city's Deputy Mayor Saskia Bruines (International Affairs) traveled to Washington D.C. to symbolically present the street sign to Ferencz.

 In 2018, Ferencz was the subject of a documentary on his life, Prosecuting Evil, by director Barry Avrich, which was made available on Netflix.
-In the same year, Ferencz was interviewed for the 2018 Michael Moore documentary, Fahrenheit 11/9.
+In the same year, Ferencz was interviewed for the 2018 Michael Moore documentary Fahrenheit 11/9.

 On June 20, 2019, artist and sculptor Yaacov Heller honored Ferencz—presenting him with a bust he created—commemorating his extraordinary life dedicated to genocide prevention.

-On January 16, 2020, The New York Times printed Ferencz's letter denouncing the assassination of the Iranian general Qassem Soleimani, unnamed in the letter, as an "immoral action [and] a clear violation of national and international law".
+On January 16, 2020, The New York Times printed Ferencz's letter denouncing the assassination of the Iranian general Qasem Soleimani, unnamed in the letter, as an "immoral action [and] a clear violation of national and international law".
 He became a centenarian two months later.
 Six months later on September 7, the documentary Two Heads Are Better Than One: Making of the Ben Ferencz Bust, starring Ferencz and sculptor Yaacov Heller, had a world premiere, produced by Eric Kline Productions and directed by Eric Kline.

 On June 22, 2021, he became the first recipient of the Pahl Peace Prize in Liechtenstein.

+In January 2022, Ferencz appeared as an interviewee in the German documentary Ganz normale Männer - Der "vergessene Holocaust" which was based on the book Ordinary Men - Reserve Police Battalion 101 and the Final Solution in Poland by Christopher Browning.
+An English language version of the documentary was released by Netflix in September 2023 as Ordinary Men - The "Forgotten Holocaust".

-In March 2022, an audio clip of Ben Ferencz was played during the Eleventh emergency special session of the United Nations General Assembly and he later gave an interview to BBC Radio 4's The World Tonight on the Russian invasion of Ukraine.
-He also says that Vladimir Putin should be 'behind bars' for his war crimes, and says he is "heartbroken" over atrocities in Ukraine.
+In March 2022, an audio clip of Ferencz was played during the eleventh emergency special session of the United Nations General Assembly and he later gave an interview to BBC Radio 4's The World Tonight on the Russian invasion of Ukraine.
+He said that Vladimir Putin should be "behind bars" for his war crimes, and that he was "heartbroken" over atrocities in Ukraine.